singnet/snet-assistant/prototyping/qna_Agent/README.md

 ## Step 2: Add your OpenAI API key

-Open the .env file in a text editor and add the following line:
+create the .env file in a text editor and add the following line:

 plaintext